Some meetings definitely could have been emails. However, others simply have to happen.

 Finally, the meeting is coming to a close, and you can wrap it up.

-However, before you hastily reach for the End the call button or leap to your feet, eager to leave the conference room, there are still a couple of things to be done.
+However, before you hastily reach for the “End call” button or leap to your feet, eager to leave the conference room, there are still a couple of things to be done.
+For example, summarize the main points and thank everyone for their time.

 Phrases for summarizing

 Although pretty potent, the human ability to memorize all the details doesn’t depend on our willingness only.
-That’s why we write meeting minutes — so we don’t have to rely on our memory alone.
+That’s why we write meeting minutes — so we don’t have to rely on our memory bandwidth alone.

 To help your meeting attendees remember what’s been said during the meeting, you’ll need to sum everything up — especially if you’ve spent some time discussing critical topics.